Skaps664/potential-invention/Day 3/ReadME.md

 We learning about is:
 1. Selectors
 2. Color
-3. Backgrounds
+3. Unit Sizes
-4. Borders
+4. Box Model
-5. Margins
+5. Typography
-6. Texts
+6. Styling List
-7. Fonts
+7. mini Project
-8.